net-lisias-ksph/KIS/Known-issues.md

+- Small parts dropped can go throught the ground or explode.
+I recommend to always drop this parts on another part (container for exemple) to avoid this issue
 - Item drag from part list to inventory in editor can be stuck after loading a vessel (click on the inventory UI to fix the problem)
 - Kerbal inventory portrait is missing after going on the map (save/load to fix)
-- Engines attached to a vessel can flameout in some configuration (fuel flow issue).
-We are waiting the new fuel flow system in KSP 1.0 to see what can be done.
-- Some small parts dropped can go throught the ground and fall.
-Unfortunatly this a KSP problem, nothing I can really do.